gnixihsil/Digital-Image-Processing-EE624/README.md

 The input images can be found in EE_624_2016_assignment.rar

 # 1. Histogram Specification
-Modify the histogram of the image givenhist.jpg in such a way that the resulting his- togram nearly approximates the histogram of the image sphist.jpg.
-Display the his- togram of the image givenhist.jpg after this transformation.
+Modify the histogram of the image givenhist.jpg in such a way that the resulting histogram nearly approximates the histogram of the image sphist.jpg.
+Display the histogram of the image givenhist.jpg after this transformation.

 # 2. Bilateral Filter
 In this experiment, we will study the performance of the filters in de-noising images.